openconnectivity/IOTivity-setup/pi-boards/examplecode/readme.md

 https://github.com/openconnectivity/IOTivity-setup/blob/master/pi-boards/input-AutomationPhat.json
 as input of the tool chain.

-This file has been edited to talk to the hardware using MRAA
+This file has been edited to talk to the AutomationPhat hardware using MRAA

 ## server_envirophat.cpp